-- 1. Administrative and Technical Staff of diplomatic missions, their spouse or partner, children till they complete age 21 (twenty-one) years and parents; - 2.
-Spouse or partner and dependent family member of a diplomat holding official passport (reciprocity condition applies); - 3.
-Same sex partner of an official of diplomatic mission holding official/service passport (reciprocity condition applies); and

-4. UN official holding UNLP and volunteer working under the United Nations and its Specialized Agencies holding UN Volunteer ID.
+- Administrative and Technical Staff of diplomatic missions, their spouse or partner, children until they complete age 21 (twenty-one) years, and parents; - Official passport bearer spouse or partner and dependent family member of a diplomat (reciprocal basis); - 3.
+Same sex partner of an official of diplomatic mission bearing official/service passport (reciprocal basis); and - UN official holding UNLP and volunteer working under the United Nations and its Specialized Agencies holding UN Volunteer ID.